Wellness Ideas for Small Businesses

 25. Employee Wellness Ambassadors

-- Select a few employees to lead wellness program initiatives, making it a peer-driven program for greater participation.
+- Select a few employees to lead wellness initiatives, making it a peer-driven program for greater participation.

 Wellness on a Budget: Big Impact for Small Businesses